hejcman/go-flows-osquery/README.md

 ## Supported features

 The CESNET features are designed so that they are compatible with the definitions in [libfds](https://github.com/CESNET/libfds), including the name, PEN, ID, and type.
-The temporary features are useful for local output.

 | CESNET feature name     | Description                                     |
 |-------------------------|-------------------------------------------------|